 Soccer is the most popular sport in the world, but for the sake of the World Cup, we shall be calling it football from now on.
-It is the sport with the largest following, by far.
+It is the sport with the largest following, by far, and its fans are omnipresent.
+They are supporting their countries offline, on stadiums, or online with various bonus offers sportsbooks nowadays have: people even register with Betway Ghana and place bets on their national team!
 The only sport that is relatively close is cricket, and due to it being immensely popular in India.

 One of the most watched sports events in the world is the FIFA World Cup.
 This is a quadrennial event which features national teams from all over the world, playing against each other, for the title of world champion.
 Since it takes place every four years, people anticipate, watch, observe, speculate and do research years in advance.